Maximum principle for recursive optimal control problem of stochastic delay evolution equations: Introduction

-In order to describe the past-dependence phenomena which exist widely in reality, delay terms were added into control systems.
-The adjoint equations of delayed systems are now known as anticipated BSDEs, the theory of which was established by Peng and Yang \cite{10py}.
+In order to describe past-dependent phenomena which exist widely in reality, delay terms were added into control systems.
+The adjoint equations of delay systems are now known as anticipated BSDEs (ABSDEs for short), the theory of which was established by Peng and Yang \cite{10py}.
 Since then, a fruitful literature has been developed on the study of maximum principle for finite dimensional delay systems.
-In particular, {\O }ksendal, Sulem and Zhang \cite {11osz} studied the system with pointwise delay and moving average delay with respect to Lebesgue measure in the state .
+In particular, {\O }ksendal, Sulem and Zhang \cite {11osz} studied the system with pointwise delay and moving average delay with respect to Lebesgue measure in the state.
 Chen and Wu \cite{10cw} considered the system where the state equation has pointwise delay in both state and control.
 Huang and Shi \cite{HS12} investigated the system of a fully coupled forward-backward stochastic differential with pointwise delay in both state and control.
-Guatteri and Masiero~\cite{guatteri2021stochastic} studied the case when the delay in both state and control is given by an integral with respect to a general finite regular measure.
+Guatteri and Masiero~\cite{guatteri2021stochastic} studied the case in which the delays in both state and control are in the form of a integral with respect to a general finite regular measure.
 More related literature can be found in \cite {FMT10,GM23,20lww,MSWZ23,YU20122420,ZX17}.